sdjangam/Learning-various-classifiers-on-Iris-dataset/README.md

 # Introduction

-The Iris dataset is a classic dataset for classification, machine learning, and data visualization.
+The Iris datasets is a classic dataset for classification, machine learning, and data visualization.

 The datasets contains: 3 classes (different Iris species) with 50 samples each, and then four numeric properties about those classes: Sepal Length, Sepal Width, Petal Length, and Petal Width.